OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 ---

 > [!IMPORTANT]
-> If you only see a meeting link, but don't see the **Join** button, it may be that the online-meeting template for your service is not registered on our servers.
+> The **Join** button is only supported on Outlook on the web, Mac, Android, and iOS.
+If you only see a meeting link, but don't see the **Join** button in a supported client, it may be that the online-meeting template for your service is not registered on our servers.
 See the [Register your online-meeting template](#register-your-online-meeting-template) section for details.

 ## Register your online-meeting template

 Registering your online-meeting add-in is optional and only applies if you want to surface the **Join** button in meetings, in addition to the meeting link.
 If you'd like to register, once you've developed your online-meeting add-in, create a GitHub issue using the following guidance.
 We'll contact you to coordinate a registration timeline.

+> [!IMPORTANT]
+> The **Join** button is only supported on Outlook on the web, Mac, Android, and iOS.

 1. Go to the **Feedback** section at the end of this article.
 1. Select **This page**.